"Data is the new oil but without engineering, it's just crude."

 6. Cloud and Data Engineering

-Instead of maintaining on-premises servers, teams now leverage cloud-native infrastructure to scale globally, pay only for what they use, and integrate with AI and analytics services.
+Teams now leverage cloud-native infrastructure to scale globally and integrate with AI services.

-• Microsoft Azure: Synapse Analytics, Data Factory, Event Hubs
+• Azure: Synapse Analytics, Data Factory, Event Hubs

 7. The Role of a Data Engineer

-• Work with data scientists and analysts to ensure data accessibility.
+Data engineers design pipelines, build ETL processes, and work with data scientists to ensure data accessibility.

 🛠️ Skills Needed: